ThanetPi/biography/README.md

 #### - 2025 September

-I received an oppotunity to talk and discuss about the potential of my previous project on AI and Thailand development at APTER 2025, Gent, Belgium.
+I received an opportunity to talk and discuss the potential of my previous project on AI and Thailand development at APTER 2025, Gent, Belgium.

 ![](/images/250920_apter2025.png)